-How one President’s Day became Presidents Day
+How one president’s day became Presidents Day

 States are free to enact their own holidays for state employees and public school students, and not all follow the federal calendar.
 Figuring out exactly who is being honored where, and when, can be tricky.
 In the South, for example, there has been some resistance to honoring Lincoln, who led the Union during the Civil War and put an end to slavery.
 Some of the former pro-slavery states still treat Confederate figures with respect while also honoring figures from the civil rights movement.

-Nearly two dozen states officially recognize Presidents’ Day.
+Nearly two dozen states officially recognize Presidents Day.
 More than a dozen others do not observe it at all.
 In Virginia, where Washington was born and lived for much of his life, it is simply known as George Washington Day.
 Some states, like Illinois, where Lincoln started his political career, and New York, where he delivered a powerful speech that helped launch his presidential campaign in 1860, give Lincoln and Washington their own holiday rather than lump them into one.

 Other states chose their own adventure for various reasons.